rijkerd/biomed/README.md

 ## Contribute

-The project is still in the prototypinh stage.
+The project is still in the prototyping stage.
 If you would like to contribute reach me out.

 ## License